Travel Club Scam: How It Works

-Travel lovers, beware of the Travel Club Membership scam, aka the Exclusive Travel Club Scheme.
+Travel lovers, beware of the Travel Club Membership scheme, aka the Exclusive Travel Club Scam.

-Watch the video below to see the Travel Club Membership scam exposed:
+Watch the video below to see the Travel Club scam exposed:

 After a promising presentation underlying the benefits, which are amazing, they will proceed to pressure you into buying a lifetime membership in the travel club, which could cost up to $7,000 plus processing fees and annual dues exceeding $200.
 Little do you know that the ‘great’ deals for your future trips will be the same as you could find them online yourself.